larayeung/standardblog/abcusdaccountability/main.md

 > "Teachers use collective punishment because they're either too lazy to come up with an alternative method or too overwhelmed to deal with issues appropriately or one on one."

+> "How often do we as adults tell our children to not give in to peer pressure?
+Collective punishment is basically school administrators and teachers trying to use peer pressure to bully or guilt kids into behaving."

   &mdash; Andrea Raethka, ["Is collective punishment fair in the classroom?"](https://www.democratandchronicle.com/story/editorial/2014/03/04/fair-in-the-classroom/6033887/)

 Pamela Eidem, former second grade teacher at Leal Elementary, collectively punished students, and forced the entire class to stay inside on multiple occasions for perceived disrespect.
 She also was a fan of forcing students to exit the classroom and re-enter when the volume was too high.